 Equity Grant Practices.
 The Compensation Committee makes determinations with respect to annual longterm incentive awards at its February meeting each year.
 It is our current practice for approved grants to be awarded on March 1st (or the next succeeding business day).
-The date of grant for new-hire equity awards will generally be the third business day following the release date of the Company's next subsequent quarterly financial results following the new hire's actual start date.
-The Compensation Committee may grant special awards from time to time to reflect promotions, special achievements, new hires, or retention
+The date of grant for new-hire equity awards will generally be the third business day following the release date of the Company's ext subsequent quarterly financial results following the new hire's actual start date.
+The Compensation Committee may grant special awards from time to time to reflect promotions, special achievements, new hires, or retention needs.

-In July 2013, Mr. O'Donnell was promoted to Chief Executive Officer, President and Global Chief Underwriting Officer, and to provide appropriate long-term incentives reflecting his expanded roles and responsibilities and to further align his interests with our shareholders, was awarded a special equity award comprised of (i) 21,485 restricted shares and (ii) 17,904 performance shares, which amount represents the number of shares that could potentially vest if maximum performance is attained (i.e., 250% of target) Mr. O'Donnell's performance shares are subject to vesting based on total shareholder return relative to our peer group over four (4) years, commencing with 2013.
-The performance shares will be earned in four (4) equal tranches and the performance-based vesting level of each tranche will be determined at the end of each year of the 2013-2016 performance period.
-All earned shares from the first and second vesting tranches remain subject to a service-based vesting requirement through the end of the second calendar year in the performance period and all earned shares from the third and fourth vesting tranches remain subject to a service-based vesting requirement through the full four-year period.
+In July 2013, Mr. O'Donnell was promoted to Chief Executive Officer, President and Global Chief Underwriting Officer, and to provide appropriate long-term incentives reflecting his expanded roles and responsibilities and to further align his interests with our shareholders, was awarded a special equity award comprised of (i) 21,485 restricted shares and (ii) 17,904 performance shares, which amount represents the number of shares that could potentially vest if maximum performance is attained (i.e., 250% of target).

+Mr. O'Donnell's performance shares are subject to vesting based on total shareholder return relative to our peer group over four (4) years, commencing with 2013.
+The performance shares will be earned in four (4) equal tranches and the performance-based vesting level of each tranche will be determined at the round (4) equal matches and the periodinal revoluce vesting level of each various will be definited at the end of each year of the 2013-2016 performance period.
+All earned shares from the first and second vesting tranches remain subject to a service-based vesting requirement through the end of the second calendar year in the performance period and all earned shares from the third and fourth vesting tranches remain year in the performance period and all earned shades from the fund and outling vesting franches remain subject to a service-based vesting requirement through the full four-year period.
 Each vesting tranche of Mr. O'Donnell's special performance share awards is subject to the same total shareholder return hurdles as the performance shares granted to the Named Executive Officers during the annual grant cycle as described above.
 The Company's total shareholder return relative to our peer group in 2013 resulted in a vesting level of 0% for the 2013 vesting tranche.